 Sculptures, gold plasmodium, petri dishes, specimens, and Dr. Stephenson's personal copy of the rare Myxomycetes of Japan all went in.
 Biologist Lora Lindley even brought over a dish of live Physarum polycephalum.

 Also a challenge: things take longer than expected.
-These "sticky fabric" graphics are supposed to be slapped right up on one wall after another, but these Physarum roseum were slow to adapt to their new substrate.
+These "sticky fabric" graphics are supposed to be slapped right up on one wall after another, but Physarum roseum was slow to adapt to its new substrate.

 The timelines telling the stories of 400 years of artists devoted to slime molds ended up unfolding along the wall of windows at the back of the room.
 The gold plasmodium that had been in the cabinets got divided up, appearing and reappearing throughout the space.